enthusiastic-js/form-observer/docs/form-validity-observer/integrations/README.md

 <input {...configure("email", { type: { value: "email", message: "Invalid Email" }, required: true })} />
 ```

-Of course, as with the core `FormValidityObserver`, calls to `configure` can be skipped if the developer is _only_ using the browser's default error messages:
+Of course, as with the core `FormValidityObserver`, calls to `configure` can be skipped if the developer is _only_ using the using the configured [`defaultErrors`](../README.md#form-validity-observer-options-default-errors) and/or the browser's default error messages:

 ```html
 <input name="email" type="email" required />